-You are required to use organically grown seeds and planting stock.
-However, if the variety — or its equivalent — is not commercially available from an organic source, you may be eligible to use non-organic seed or planting stock.
+As a certified organic farm, you are required to use organically grown seeds and planting stock if the variety — or its equivalent — is available.

-Annual seedlings must be grown organically.
+Yes, annual seedlings must be grown organically.
 The only approved use of non-organic annual seedlings is for re-planting in cases of natural disasters as recognized by the USDA.
-Seeds for sprouting must be organically grown without exception.
-Seeds used for edible sprout production must be organic.

 #Commercial availability search

 In your search for certified organic seed or planting stock, you might run into situations where there is none commercially available.

 What if I can’t find my seed or planting stock certified organic?

 When searching, you must determine the availability of an equivalent variety — seeds or planting stock with your organic system’s required growing habits, disease and insect resistance, days to maturity, etc.

 What if I can’t find suitable certified organic varieties, period?

 If you can’t find seeds or planting stock in the appropriate form, quality, or quantity, then you may be eligible to use a non-organic version.
 Your search must include results from at least three trusted and reasonable sources.
 Cost is not an acceptable reason for commercial unavailability.

 What do I need to document to demonstrate that I can’t find certified organic options?